 “Franco-American” was obvious.
 As a synonym for “hotel”, the archaic American “flophouse” seemed appropriate.
 When I put the two together I thought that “Franco-American Flophouse” tripped nicely off the tongue.

 Unlike the Thackeray Street Hotel, the Franco-American Flophouse is not a physical place.
 On the contrary, it will never have a fixed location.
-But it travels well and has found homes in Seattle, Tokyo, Courbevoie, Suresnes, Paris, and now Versailles.
+But it travels well and has found homes in Seattle, Tokyo, Courbevoie, Suresnes, Paris, Versailles, Osaka and now Brussels.

 Think of it as a state of mind; a place where the door is always open, you have your own key and there is always a place at the table for someone with an open mind and a gracious heart.